kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/07-more-bem/01-create-reusable-blocks.md

 ```

 * We need to remove the white space between the blue border and image
+* If you can't see it, add a temporary background color to `.large-hero`

 ![blue border and white space](https://i.imgur.com/2A6y0bF.png)